Dear Parents, Students, and Staff:

 I know that a late start, early dismissal, and/or no school can create a hardship for parents and their work schedules.
 If we are able, we try to make a decision regarding school the night before but that is not always possible.
 In the event our District needs to call off school, start late, or release school early due to inclement weather, we will utilize our Alert Parent Notification System.
 If you have updates to your cell, home, and/or work phone numbers, please be sure to contact your child’s school office and speak to one of our admin assistants about making the necessary changes.

 Most of the time, we have had very good luck with our Alert Parent Notification System, but there are times due to the magnitude of calls being sent out, that calls may be delayed.
-Please make sure that you rely on other methods too, as we also post weather-related announcements on the Sioux Falls television stations, as well as our school twitter account (@BeresfordSchool), Facebook (@BSDWatchdogs), and live feed on our district web page (www.beresford.k12.sd.us).
+Please make sure that you rely on other methods too, as we also post weather-related announcements on the Sioux Falls television stations, as well as our school Twitter account (@BeresfordSchool), Facebook (@BSDWatchdogs), and live feed on our district web page (www.beresford.k12.sd.us).
 Of course, as a parent, you always have the option to decide whether or not to send your children to school or pick them up due to the weather and/or road conditions.
 We thank you for your cooperation and appreciate the arrangements that you make for your children during weather-related emergencies and situations.

 Please plan ahead with your children.
 It is extremely important for you as parents to discuss with your children what to do for adequate winter weather apparel and emergency plans.
-Warm winter clothes, which includes coats, gloves, stocking hats, and footwear, is extremely important attire to wear to and from school, as well as on school bus trips in case a bus becomes stranded.
-If your child drives to school, please express to them the importance of taking their time and to drive slowly in the event of fog, ice, or snow.
-If weather causes them to be late, they will not be counted tardy.
+Warm winter clothes, which include coats, gloves, stocking hats, and footwear, are extremely important attire to wear to and from school, as well as on school bus trips in case a bus becomes stranded.
+If your child drives to school, please express to them the importance of taking their time and drive slowly in the event of fog, ice, or snow.
+If the weather causes them to be late, they will not be counted tardy.
 It is better to err on the side of caution and be safe.

 If we need to call off school during school hours, please rehearse with your children the plans they should have in place in the event you may not be home.
 Please let them know where you have a key to get into the house in case the house would be locked.
 Also, lining up an alternate location for your child to go to in case you are not home is also a necessary plan to make at this time.

-At the conclusion of this letter, our District has included information on: 1) Winter Travel Safety Tips; 2) Winter Survival Kit; and 3) Stranded in a Vehicle during a Winter Storm.
+At the conclusion of this letter, our District has included information on 1) Winter Travel Safety Tips; 2) Winter Survival Kit; and 3) Stranded in a Vehicle during a Winter Storm.
 Please review this important information with your child.
 This information was obtained from various agencies concerned with the safety of South Dakota citizens, including: the SD Department of Public Safety, SD Department of Transportation, the Federal Emergency Management Agency, and the National Weather Service.

 If you have any questions, please feel free to contact my office.